Lula-Technologies-Inc/docs/tutorials/LulaSafe.TypeScript.md

 # LulaSafe API

-This tutorial will guide you step by step how to use the API having the client code generated from OpenAPI specification
+This tutorial will guide you step by step on how to use the LulaSafe GraphQL API.

+**Runnable sample is located in [samples](../samples/TypeScript/LulaSafe/src/index.ts)**

+**Use `npm run start` after you follow the steps below to restore packages, generate a client and set credentials to `appsettings.json`**

 ## Client code generation